Effect-TS/schema/README.md

 # Introduction

-Welcome to the documentation for `@fp-ts/schema`, a library for defining and using schemas to validate and transform data in TypeScript. `@fp-ts/schema` allows you to define a `Schema` that describes the structure and data types of a piece of data, and then use that `Schema` to perform various operations such as decoding from `unknown`, encoding to `unknown`, parsing from `JSON` strings, and stringifying to `JSON` strings. `@fp-ts/schema` also provides a number of other features, including the ability to derive various artifacts such as `Codec`s, `Guard`s, and `Arbitrary`s from a `Schema`, as well as the ability to customize the library through the use of custom artifact compilers and custom `Schema` combinators.
+Welcome to the documentation for `@fp-ts/schema`, a library for defining and using schemas to validate and transform data in TypeScript. `@fp-ts/schema` allows you to define a `Schema` that describes the structure and data types of a piece of data, and then use that `Schema` to perform various operations such as decoding from `unknown`, encoding to `unknown`, verifying that a value conforms to a given `Schema`. `@fp-ts/schema` also provides a number of other features, including the ability to derive various artifacts such as `Arbitrary`s, `JSONSchema`s, and `Pretty`s from a `Schema`, as well as the ability to customize the library through the use of custom artifact compilers and custom `Schema` combinators.

 ## Getting started